histolab/histolab/README.md

 However, processing WSIs is far from being trivial.
 First of all, WSIs can be stored in different proprietary formats, according to the scanner used to digitalize the slides, and a standard protocol is still missing.
 WSIs can also present artifacts, such as shadows, mold, or annotations (pen marks) that are not useful.
 Moreover, giving their dimensions, it is not possible to process a WSI all at once, or, for example, to feed a neural network: it is necessary to crop smaller regions of tissues (tiles), which in turns require a tissue detection step.

 The aim of this project is to provide a tool for WSI processing in a reproducible environment to support clinical and scientific research.
-HistoLab is designed to handle WSIs, automatically detect the tissue, and retrieve informative tiles, and it can thus be integrated in a deep learning pipeline.
+Histolab is designed to handle WSIs, automatically detect the tissue, and retrieve informative tiles, and it can thus be integrated in a deep learning pipeline.

 ## Getting Started

 ### Prerequisites

-HistoLab has only one sistem-wide dependency: OpenSlide.
+Histolab has only one sistem-wide dependency: OpenSlide.

 You can download and install it from [OpenSlide](https://openslide.org/download/) according to your operating system.